SevenShepherd/SevenShepherd.github.io/_posts/2024-02-06-dispensationalism.markdown

 <!-- <sup>⚠️ Under Construction.
 Refresh weekly for updates.</sup> -->

 Growing up, dispensationalism was probably one of my favorite eschatological systems.
 It brought me such hope and joy to look forward to a pre-tribulational rapture, but over the years, and the more I study it, the more pronounced it's flaws seem to be.
-I'm presenting this small critique because i'm about to study eschatology from 6 different systems simultaneously.
-If I absolutely had to change systems, I'd probably look into Historic Premillennialism, a system held by [Dr. Walter Martin](https://youtu.be/uO0TAHKzPFw?si=qbF7x_gk18zTGVht), and D. A. Carson.
+I'm presenting this small critique because I'm about to study eschatology from 6 different systems simultaneously.
+If I absolutely had to change systems, I'd probably look into Historic Premillennialism, a system held by [Dr. Walter Martin (Ph.D., California Coast University)](https://youtu.be/uO0TAHKzPFw?si=qbF7x_gk18zTGVht), and Dr. D.A.
+Carson (Ph.D., University of Cambridge).

 # 🔥 Dispensational Theology Was Developed From The Vision Of A 15 Year Old Girl In The 1800s.
 Now That's Strange Fire.